Cheng-0621/FadDoS/README.md

 ## Description
-Sensor devices have been increasingly used in engineering and health studies recently, and the captured multi-dimensional signals can be assessed under multivariate functional linear regression model.
+Sensor devices have been increasingly used in engineering and health studies recently, and the captured multi-dimensional signals can be assessed under multivariate functional linear regression (FLR) model.
 Kinect sensor is one of the advanced motion sensing devices providing human activity tracking of twenty-five joints, which can be used to recognize activities, characterize mobility and evaluate physical health.
 Motivated by high-dimensional Kinect sensor signals, we propose a novel functional adaptive double-sparsity (FadDoS) estimator, which can achieve global sparsity via functional variable selection and local sparsity via sparse